mwisniewski1991/gusapi/README.md

 Current version inclueds only one chart.
 More in future

-Right now data is in JS file.
+Right now data is storaged in JS file.
 In future app will be conected with GUS API.

 LIVE: http://gusapi.m-wisniewski.usermd.net/